-- Performing a comprehensive jurisdictional review of comparable industries and documenting their existing sustainable practices and programs. - Identifying risks, opportunities, benefits and constraints and cost of implementation of new sustainable practices. - Conducting a preliminary internal sustainability audit of POT operations such as measuring energy efficiency, water conservation, material use and recovery across the entire group of departments. - Recommending target areas (sectors) where implementing best practices will result in cost savings, improved environmental quality and enhanced community support.
+In 2014 the Port completed a comprehensive jurisdictional review of comparable industries and documented their existing sustainable practices and programs.
+Port staff also conducted an internal sustainability audit of POT operations such as measuring energy efficiency, water conservation, material use and recovery across the entire group of departments.